More

 Ryan Succop, Kicker

-In an intriguing twist of fate, Succop would help the Buccaneers defeat the team that originally selected him back in 2009, the Kansas City Chiefs.
+In an intriguing twist of fate, Succop’s Bucs defeated the team that originally selected him back in 2009, the Chiefs.
 Also interestingly, the player taken just before Succop was TE Dan Gronkowski, older brother to future all-world tight end Rob Gronkowski.

 Perhaps most notably, the first player drafted in 2009 — 255 picks before Succop was taken — was Matthew Stafford.
 One year after Mr. Irrelevant earned his Super Bowl ring, he and the Bucs fell to Stafford and the Rams, who went on to win that year’s Super Bowl.